runchise/batch.dart/README.md

 # 1. About

-The `batch` library was created to make it easier to develop `CLI program` in Dart language.
-It supports scheduling using `Cron` and it is a very lightweight and powerful.
+The `batch` library was created to make it easier to develop `job management` and `batch` program in Dart language.
+It supports easy scheduling using `Cron` and it is a very lightweight and powerful.

 ## 1.1.
 Features